 The Standards necessitate that providers have: an understanding of the concepts of diversity and equity, and have considered the implications for their operations, including the creation of a culture that welcomes diversity (on campus and online).
 The individual mission of each provider gives the context for the development of institutional approaches to valuing diversity and supporting equity in its many forms.
-Where students are expected to make a commitment to support that mission (for example through a Statement of Faith), this should also not contravene a provider’s obligation to support free intellectual inquiry (Category Criterion B1.1.2).
-Measures taken to accommodate diversity should also not contravene the pursuit of free intellectual inquiry, and more generally, freedom of expression.
+Where students are expected to make a commitment to support that mission (for example through a Statement of Faith), this should also not contravene a provider’s obligation to support freedom of speech and academic freedom (Standard 6.1.4 and Category Criterion B1.1.1).
+Measures taken to accommodate diversity should not contravene the standards, including Standard 6.1.4 and Category Criterion B1.1.1.

 All providers can expect that there will be diversity in the backgrounds and characteristics of their student body.
 They need to plan to accommodate this diversity by: